Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Magic power of hybrid bosonic-fermionic gates

-\end{widetext} The space of pure Gaussian states being, of course, non-compact, one needs to adjoin a physical cutoff in order to be able to define a finite measure.
+where $y_{\mu \nu} = \sqrt 2|\mu\alpha+\nu\bar\alpha|$ and $z_\Theta = \left|\sin\Theta\right|+\left|\cos\Theta\right|$ The space of pure Gaussian states being, of course, non-compact, one needs to adjoin a physical cutoff in order to be able to define a finite measure.
 One can, for instance, use a cutoff on the squeezing parameter, corresponding to an energy constraint.
 The cutoff can be a hard cutoff or a quickly decaying smooth cutoff.
 One can allow for displacement or not.
 Note that the law of $\Theta$ itself depends on the bosonic Gaussian state instance.
 For simplicity, let us take a Dirac measure picked on the Fock vacuum.
-After dust settles down, we finally obtain very explicitely: \begin{widetext}
+After dust settles down, we finally obtain very explicitly: